 The full Board is responsible for the oversight of our operational and strategic risk management process.
 The Board relies on its Audit Committee to address significant financial risk exposures facing us and the steps management has taken to monitor, control, and report such exposures, with appropriate reporting of these risks to be made to the full Board.
-The Audit Committee also inquires of management, our independent accountants, and our internal auditor about significant risks and exposures, including risks and exposures relating to data privacy, information security, and cybersecurity, and assesses the steps management has taken to minimize such risks and exposures.
+The Audit Committee also inquires of, and receives regular reports from, management, our independent accountants, and our internal auditor about significant risks and exposures, including risks and exposures relating to data privacy, information security, and cybersecurity, and assesses the steps management has taken to minimize such risks and exposures, with appropriate reporting of these risks to be made to the full Board.
 The Board relies on its Compensation and Talent Committee to address significant risk exposures facing us with respect to compensation, with appropriate reporting of these risks to be made to the full Board.
 The Board's role in our risk oversight has not affected the Board's leadership structure.